 - evolving policies and regulatory requirements

-- conventional and renewable resources, and energy storage
+- conventional resources, renewable resources, and energy storage

 - utility integrated resource planning and acquisition